Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 • Key features: Live receptionists (M-F 8am-8pm ET), free local or toll-free number, business address, call forwarding/screening, online faxing, virtual office packages.

 • Drawback: Davinci does not provide 24/7 coverage.
 The service runs weekdays only, 8am to 8pm Eastern, which translates to 5am to 5pm Pacific.
-In a state where the Strip operates 24/7, conventions run past midnight, and mining shifts generate 3am calls, this limitation is severe.
-A Las Vegas wedding planner getting an inquiry at 9pm, a Reno-area mining supplier receiving an order at 6pm Pacific, or any Nevada business fielding weekend calls has no coverage from Davinci.
+In a state where the Strip operates 24/7 and mining shifts generate 3am calls, this limitation is severe.
 At $129/month for 50 minutes, the effective rate is $2.58/min.
-A Las Vegas property manager handling 200 minutes pays approximately $392 ($129 + $263 overage).
+A Las Vegas property manager handling 200 minutes pays approximately $392.
 Zinng covers the same volume 24/7 for $61/month.

 3. VoiceNation (Moneypenny): Best Budget Hybrid